Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 It has a high annual fee of $199 – the highest on our list here.
 But it’s currently waived for the first year.

-Earn up to 2% cash back with no limits: Amex SimplyCash Cards
+Earn up to 2% cash back for shopping online with no limits: Amex SimplyCash Cards

 American Express’s lineup of SimplyCash cards are also great for online shopping.
 They have high cash back rewards and reasonable fees.